-1. Title of the Practices Promotion of the moral and universal value among students.
-2. Objectives of the Practice: - In today's hecticlife, where majority of the people are pursuing only self-interests relentlessly, the institution recognise the need to inculcate moral universal values like promotion of truth, selflessness, righteousness etc. In volunteer committees of the institution and department council are working with the goal.
-3. Context a) Harmonious development of body, mind and soul and promotion of universal values. b) Cultivate inner calmness a way to peace c) To help others d) To preach and practice truthfulness. e) To deal with academics and emotional stress by tapping their inner sources of strength. f) To develop a positive attitude.
+1. Title of the Practices Promotion of the universal value among students.
+2. Objectives of the Practice: - In today's hectic life, where majority of the people are pursuing only self-interests relentlessly, the institution recognise the need to inculcate universal values like promotion of truth and selflessness.
+In volunteer committees of the institution and department council are working with the goal.
+3. Context a) Cultivate inner calmness a way to peace b) To help others c) To preach and practice truthfulness. d) To deal with academics and emotional stress by tapping their inner sources of strength. e) To develop a positive attitude.
 The Practices: 1.
-Lecture organised by Physical Education deptt.
+Lecture organised by Physical Education Deptt.
 On "Application of spiritualism in daily life" 2.
 Departmental fresher Farewell parties.
 3. Student union elections to promote democratic values.
 4. Women cell organises a seminar on "Women Empowerment".
-5. International Bio-diversity day Environment day by botany deptt.
+5. International Bio-diversity day Environment day by botany Deptt.
 6. National Seminar on "National integration empowerment through physical education sports.
 7. A workshop on "Personality development of girl students".
-8. Guest Lecture "Role of Yoga in daily life".

-Constitution day celebration.
-10. Diff.
+8. Constitution day celebration.
+9. Diff.
 Commemorative days.
-11. International Yoga day.
-12. Blood donation camp by NSS, NCC.
-13. Inculcation of Traffic 'rules to peoples by NCC, NSS, Rovers Rangers.
-14. Voter's day celebration.
+10. Blood donation camp by NSS, NCC.
+11. Inculcation of Traffic 'rules to peoples by NCC, NSS, Rovers Rangers.
 Evidence of Success: Students are increasingly talking interest in social practices through NSS, Rovers Rangers and NCC etc. despite their packed schedule of usual classes.
 Problem encountered: I. Shortage of faculty.
 II.
-Busy Schedule of Teacher as well as students.
+Lack of sufficient infrastructure.
 Infrastructure required: Removal of infrastructural bottlenecks and more manpower (full strength of staff) will help to strengthen this practice further.
 Best Practice- 02 Title: -Recitation of Panchatantra and other moral stories and poems along with performance of morning Yoga Asanas.
 Department of Physical Education organizes recitation of moral stories and poems, imbued with nationalist spirit at least twice in a week in the institutional premise.
 In this activity students participate from every department.
 This activities are recorded audio-visually for documentation and in future representation.
 These activities are inspired from the statements made by honourable Prime Minister Shri Narendra Modi, on several occasions where he talks to make future Generations a responsible, enlightened nationalist citizen of India.
 The institution believes in multidimensional personality development of students.
 To achieve this aim, the institution not only focuses on the mental ability but also strives to augment their physical ability.
 It imbibes the spirit that a healthy mind thrives in a healthy body.
 The aspirations of the institution are to extend this activities we are trying to evolve new approaches so that these activities become more interactive and productive.